dm-shr/kapital-assistant/README.md

 cp .env.example .env
 ```

-Generate a secure API key:
+Generate two secure API keys for development and production:
 ```bash
 openssl rand -base64 32
 ```

-Add it to your `.env` file along with other required variables.
+Add both to your `.env` file, comma-separated, along with other required variables.

-**NOTE**: You would need an OpenAI API key for the current project implementation.
+**NOTE**: You would also need an OpenAI API key for the current project implementation.

 3. Download required data:
 ```bash